cashubtc/nuts/xx.md

 `depends on: NUT-04, NUT-20 (for signature support)`

-This spec describes how a wallet can mint multiple proofs in one batch operation by requesting blind signatures for multiple quotes in a single atomic request.
+This spec describes how a wallet can mint multiple quotes in one batch operation by requesting blind signatures for multiple quotes in a single atomic request.

 ---